firefly-iii/docs/new-docs/advanced-concepts/rules.md

 **From a deposit to a transfer**

-The money will be moved into from the original asset account, from another asset account.
+The money will be moved into the original asset account, from another asset account.
 The "action value" you must provide must be the name of a valid asset account.
 If it does not exist, the action will fail.

 If you leave the action value empty, the action will fail.